Carrefour, Haiti: Tourism

 In the 1970s and into the second half of the 1980s, Carrefour occupied a prominent position in tourism in Haiti.
 It was a favorite destination for Haitian and foreign tourists.
 However, after the collapse of the Duvalier regime and the ensuing instability, the tourist industry completely collapsed.

-Other attractions in the area include Méridien Club, Paradis des Amis Restaurant-Hotel, Paladium Night Club, Downtown Disco Club, Mermaid Beach Hotel, Etoile de David Bar-Restaurant, Auberge du Québec, Chez Nounoune, Bamboulinos Hotel.
-But the most famous of these centers, either because of the luxury they offer or the musical groups that animated them, were the Lambi Night Club, the Domaine Ideal (whose clientele was mainly foreign), the Tiboukan Auberge Restaurant, the Three Fish and Chez Cator famous for its "pwason gwo sèl."
-Most of these establishments built on the seashore all enjoyed a very caressing breeze through the seasons.
+Hotels, restaurants, bars and nightclubs in the area included the Méridien Club, Paradis des Amis Restaurant-Hotel, Paladium Night Club, Downtown Disco Club, Mermaid Beach Hotel, Etoile de David Bar-Restaurant, Auberge du Québec, Chez Nounoune and Bamboulinos Hotel.
+Other establishments included the Lambi Night Club, Domaine Ideal, Tiboukan Auberge Restaurant, Three Fish and Chez Cator.
+Domaine Ideal catered largely to foreign visitors, while Chez Cator was known for serving pwason gwo sèl.

 On the other hand, the entertainment was enriched by the various cinemas: the Coliseum, Cric Crac Cine, Crystal Cine.
 There was also the cockfighting, especially at the Amical Gaguere de Mariani.
 As for the communal sections, the gargoyles hold the top of the bill.